-Black Box and Clear Box are metaphors for two approaches to testing involving visibility or knowledge of software internals.
+Black Box and Clear Box testing, also known as Open Box and Closed Box testing, are metaphors for two approaches to testing involving visibility or knowledge of software internals.
 It’s important software testers are aware of both approaches so they’re not limited in their thinking to only a single type of techniques.
 Either approach maybe more suitable depending on the current information objectives and mission of the software testing project.

-Black box (also closed or dark box) is testing without access or knowledge of the software’s internals.
-Think of the software product, system or service as a black, opaque box where the internal mechanisms are hidden and the only thing that can be observed are inputs and outputs (Kaner, 2010).
+Black/closed box is testing without access or knowledge of the software’s internals.
+Think of the software product, system or service as a black, opaque or shut box where the internal mechanisms are hidden and the only thing that can be observed are inputs and outputs (Kaner, 2010).
 Testers build-up their own model of how the software product, system or service works based on these input and output observations, and use that understanding to find problems (Poston, 2020).